mendozg/bitraam/contrib/android/Readme.md

 # Qml GUI

-The Qml GUI is used with Electrum on Android devices, since Electrum 4.4.
+The Qml GUI is used with Bitraam on Android devices, since Bitraam 4.4.
 To generate an APK file, follow these instructions.

-(note: older versions of Electrum for Android used the "kivy" GUI)
+(note: older versions of Bitraam for Android used the "kivy" GUI)

 ## Android binary with Docker